-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 348 governing intensive behavioral therapy for cardiovascular disease, with a policy effective date of January 9, 2026.
-Here's what billing teams need to know before submitting claims.
+Summary: The Centers for Medicare & Medicaid Services modified its Intensive Behavioral Therapy for Cardiovascular Disease coverage policy, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table